spartan-protocol/spartanswap-contracts/README.md

 `ROUTER` contains state and business logic for moving funds, and can be upgraded by the DAO.
 Users interact with the `ROUTER`.

-POOL holds the funds for each pool, as well as state.
-It asks the ``DAO`` for the location of `ROUTER`, and will only let the `ROUTER` call into it.
+`POOL` holds the funds for each pool, as well as state.
+It asks the `DAO` for the location of `UTILS` which has core math relating to how swaps and liquidity is provisioned, such as calculating fees.

 ## Deploy Process